kaiserpreusse/synthea2omop/README.md

 - OMOP CDM v6
     - right now this works with OMOP CDM 5.3.1 only
     - in principle, the [ETL-Synthea](https://github.com/OHDSI/ETL-Synthea) can also load to OMOP CDM v6
-    - for now some things are hardcoded to v5.3.1 but this can be parameterized in future:
-        - github tag that is required in `ETLSyntheaBuilder::CreateCDMIndexAndConstraintScripts`
-        - execution of index/constraint scripts